hsemple/QGIS_Tutorials/source/spatial_data.rst

 Loading WMS Layers
 -------------------

-To Add a WMS Layer
+To Add a WMS Layer, do the following:

 1. In QGIS, click on Layer | Add WMS/WMTS Layer.